artefactory/artefactory-connectors-kit/nck/readers/README.md

 Adobe Analytics Reader 2.0 uses the **JWT authentication framework**.
 - Get developper access to Adobe Analytics (documentation can be found [here](https://helpx.adobe.com/enterprise/using/manage-developers.html))
 - Create a Service Account integration to Adobe Analytics on [Adobe Developper Console](https://console.adobe.io/)
-- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID, Organization ID and private.key file) to retrieve your Global Company ID (to be requested to 'https://analytics.adobe.io/discovery/me').
+- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID, Organization ID and private.key file) to retrieve your Global Company ID (to be requested to [Discovery API](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/discovery.md')).
 All these parameters will be passed to Adobe Analytics Reader 2.0.

 #### Quickstart